3tw/TomPortfolio/README.md

-# TomWebsite
+# TomPortfolio

-Tom's online portfolio.
-A simple one-page portfolio features a three column design to present artistic projects through extensive descriptions as well as images.
+A simple one-page portfolio features a three column design to present artistic projects through extensive descriptions as well as vivid image gallery.